Forest Hills, Queens

 Forest Hills is a neighborhood in the central portion of the borough of Queens in New York City.
 It is adjacent to Corona to the north, Rego Park and Glendale to the west, Forest Park to the south, Kew Gardens to the southeast, and Flushing Meadows–Corona Park and Kew Gardens Hills to the east.
 (Note: As in many New York City neighborhoods, the precise boundaries are disputed.
 The north, east, and south boundaries are the Long Island Expressway (LIE), Grand Central Parkway, and Union Turnpike, respectively.
 Google Maps shows the western boundary running roughly along 102nd Street, 67th Avenue, and the Long Island Rail Road's former Rockaway Beach Branch; while the Encyclopedia of New York City defines the western boundary as Junction Boulevard and the former Rockaway Beach Branch.)

 The area was originally referred to as "Whitepot".
 The current name comes from the Cord Meyer Development Company, which bought 660 acre in central Queens in 1906 and renamed it after Forest Park.
 Further development came in the 1920s and 1930s with the widening of Queens Boulevard through the neighborhood, as well as the opening of the New York City Subway's Queens Boulevard Line.
 Forest Hills has a longstanding association with tennis: the Forest Hills Stadium hosted the U.S. Open from 1915 through 1977 and the West Side Tennis Club offers grass courts for its members.
-The area's main commercial street, Austin Street, contains many restaurants and chain stores.
+The area's main commercial street, Austin Street, has many restaurants and chain stores.